-- Saying the wake word “Alexa”, also known as Alexa Hands-Free
+- Saying the wake word “Alexa”.

-(Required) Support Alexa Hands-Free (wake word) to invoke Alexa.
+(Required) Support wake word to invoke Alexa.

 (Required) Enable invocation of Alexa only after the customer has completed Alexa setup.